 Of course, if you have someone else doing basic maintenance and who also has root access, you can give them instructions on what you want done while still retaining “overlord” status.
 If a web host doesn’t offer you root access, there’s probably a reason why, like you’d break something if you logged in and tried to use it.
 In such cases, the hosting company themselves will do all the server management for you, which for most people is probably a good thing.

 How to actually use root access depends on your type of server.
-For example, a Linux-based server requires an SSH connection (this requires the username to be “root”) as well as the root password and IP address that has been earmarked for the server.
-You should get all of this information at once after the server has been set up.
-If you misplace it, a good setup team will quickly supply it again.
-A variety of client software can establish the connection you need.
+For example, a Linux-based server requires an SSH connection (and the username itself will actually be “root”), as well as the root password, SSH port and IP address of the server.
+You should get all of this information once the server has been set up (if you are managing the server yourself).
+If you misplace it, a good hosting support team will quickly supply it again.

 There are also Windows-based servers, which require a remote desktop connection and using “Administrator” as your username.
 Again, you’ll need the password and IP address.
-The Remote Desktop Connecter manager, which is offered by Microsoft, is the go-to approach for many owners of Windows servers.
+The Remote Desktop Connecter manager, which is offered by Microsoft, is the go-to approach for many owners Windows server users.

 Unless you’re in the industry or a self-taught techie, most people wouldn’t know what to do even if they could log in to a server as Administrator or Root, and that’s completely fine and why getting managed hosting like BlueHost is usually the best option.

 After all, a lot of people don’t know how to maintain a collector car, either, but that doesn’t mean they don’t adore their collection.
 You’re not expected to be able to manage and maintain servers, but if you own the server hardware (called colocation) then it should certainly be an option.
 Just like nobody would stop you from tinkering with your 1965 Mustang (even if you don’t know what you’re doing), nobody should stop you from managing your server in any way you like (as long as it’s legal, of course).